-If you want to write effective procedures, there are some specific planning activities that will result in better, more useful procedures.
+Developing effective management systems relies on writing effective procedures.
+There are some specific procedure planning activities that will result in better, more useful procedures.
 Let’s get started on how to write effective procedures.

 Extensive research has shown that writing projects of any kind tend to be successful when writers use the process approach and engage in some type of activity from all these three phases.
 The type of activity doesn’t always have to be the same — it should be appropriate to the type of writing project and the personal preferences of the writer.
 But it is clear that successful writers do some type of planning activity before they draft their work, and then they engage in revision activity.